WheteThunger/AutomatedWorkcarts/README.md

   - Track selection options: `Default` | `Left` | `Right` | `Swap`.
   - Train car options: `Locomotive` | `Sedan` | `Workcart` | `WorkcartCovered` | `WagonA` | `WagonB` | `WagonC` | `WagonFuel` | `WagonLoot` | `WagonResource` | `Caboose`
   - Other options:
     - `Conductor` -- Adds a conductor to the train if not already present.
 A good place to put `Conductor` triggers is on workcart spawn locations, such as the vanilla spawns in the underground maintenance tunnels.
-This option can also be combined with the `Spawn` option to automatically spawn an automated train.
+This option can also be combined with the train car options to automatically spawn an automated train.
       - Note: Player-owned trains cannot receive conductors.
 Vanilla trains don't have owners, but most plugins that spawn vehicles for players will assign ownership by setting the `OwnerID` property of the vehicle.
     - `Brake` -- Instructs the train to brake until it reaches the designated speed.
 For example, if the train is going `Fwd_Hi` and enters a `Brake Med` trigger, it will temporarily go `Rev_Lo` until it slows down enough, then it will go `Fwd_Med`.
     - `Destroy` -- Destroys the train.
 This is intended primarily for testing and demonstrations, but it's also useful if you don't want to be bothered to make a more thoughtful track design.
     - `@<route_name>` -- Instructs the train to ignore this trigger if it's not assigned this route (replace `<route_name>` with the name you want).
       - If the trigger has the `Conductor` property and the train does not already have a conductor, it will be assigned this route.
+    - `<chance>%` -- Makes the trigger have only a percent chance to affect a train.
+Does not affect the chance of a train receiving a conductor.
     - `Enabled` -- Enables the trigger.
     - `Disabled` -- Disables the trigger.
 Disabled triggers are ignored by trains and are colored gray.
 - `aw.addtrunneltrigger <option1> <option2>` (alias: `awt.addt`) -- Adds a trigger to the track position where you are aiming.